NWChemEx/.github/docs/source/design/overall_justifications/py_bindings.rst

    best aligned with the specific interface.

 .. _pb_features:

 Full featured.
    We expect that C++ developers will use the full extent of the C++ language and that Python developers will too.
 We thus expect the binding solution to not stifle either developer's creativity.

 .. _pb_native_apis:

 Native APIs.
-   C++ APIs should be defined purely using C++ and Python bindings should be defined purely with Python.
+   C++ APIs should be defined purely using C++, and Python bindings should be defined purely with Python.
 Any conversions needed to go from one language to the other should happen under the hood.

 .. _pb_minimally_invasive:

 Minimally invasive.
    Ideally Python bindings should be created in the least invasive manner possible.
 The ideal solution will live organically with the existing C++ source files or exist in Python.
-Namely we want to avoid solutions which require us to rely on too many external tools
+Namely we want to avoid solutions which require us to rely on too many external tools, or intermediate markup languages.

+.. _pb_maintainable:

+Easily maintained.
+   As NWChemEx grows we expect the API to grow as well.
+Python bindings will need to be created for the new APIs and ideally whatever Python binding solution we go with should be accessible to developers and easily extendable.

+.. _pb_supported:

+Active support.
+   Our goal is for the Python bindings of NWChemEx to live for as long as the NWChemEx project does.
+This requires our Python binding solution to also be maintained over the course of this time period.
+The ideal solution should be well supported, not only in terms of development, but also in terms of documentation and/or StackOverflow-like help.

+.. _pb_existing_choices:

 ****************
 Existing Choices